Instructions for

 Example authentication flow

-WebAuthn uses public-key cryptography to security communicate and validate the user's device, credentials, and other information.
+WebAuthn uses public-key cryptography to securely communicate and validate the user's device, credentials, and other information.
 An example WebAuthn authentication challenge flow is as follows:

 1. A user attempts to sign in to a Service Provider's website.